We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best active indoor toys for tweens

 A favorite among kids for years, Just Dance is out with their newest version for 2021.
 Tweens and teens can create playlists and customize Just Dance parties.
+This game is a great choice for younger and older kids who would benefit from a way to burn energy that might not feel like a workout at all.

 Find a big enough space and the entire family can have a dance party.
 Plus, if younger siblings are playing, you can opt for kids mode for kid-friendly songs.